-Some of these applications can be downloaded as freeware from this website.
+Some of these applications can be downloaded from this website.

 They all work under Windows 2000 and later (e.g. XP, Vista, 7, 8 and 10).

-Recently some applications have been ported to macOS, and more ports are in the pipeline.
-However, you may also try to run the Windows versions under macOS or Linux in a guest OS within a virtual machine manager like VirtualBox, VMWare, Parallels, Wine etc.
+Recently some applications have been ported to Intel-based macOS.
+However, you may also try to run the Windows editions under macOS or Linux in a guest OS within a virtual machine manager like VirtualBox, VMWare, Parallels, Wine etc.

-Anyone can access all content on the Mountain Utilities website (downloads, forum topics etc.), and post comments after answering CAPTCHAs.
+Even anonymous users can access all content at the Mountain Utilities website: downloads, forum topics etc.

 - subscribe to individual forums (i.e. automatically receive all individual posts or daily digests)

-- define (upload) their own avatar (the image shown next to every post)
+- define (upload) your own avatar (the image shown next to all your posts)